‘Only a Flesh Wound’

 Then there’s the KKK.
 Of the four main Colorado members we see, the leader, Walter (Ryan Eggold), is most interesting for being least stereotypical.
 It feels like he has some wheels turning up there.
 The others?
 Felix (Jasper Pääkkönen) is simply seething hatred, his wife (Ashlie Atkinson) is dull and mewling, while Ivanhoe (Paul Walter Hauser) is so sleepy-eyed and brain-dead it’s a wonder he’s not drooling.
 The joke is these sad sacks believe in their own racial superiority; the problem is they’re uninteresting.
 Ivanhoes may exist but are they worth watching?
 How do you make them worth watching?

 Who is interesting?
 Adam Driver’s Flip Zimmerman.
 Just the way he hangs at the police station feels real.
 It’s in his work as a cop, the way he holds a gun, the way he quietly informs Stallworth he never felt particularly Jewish until this assignment—when he was surrounded by anti-Semites.
-One of the better undercover scenes is when he shuts down Felix’s Holocaust denials by claiming they’re the weaker racist argument.
+One of the better undercover scenes is when he shuts down Felix’s Holocaust denials by claiming they’re the weaker racist argument—that they should take pride in killing six million.

 But the stuff with Nick Turturro ratting him out?
 Why is Turturro and his Queens accent hanging in Colorado Springs anyway?
 I’m sure New York guys live there but mostly it reminded me I’m watching a Spike Lee joint.